Manual Upgrade

 Chart versions prior to 0.0.81 generated boltmcp-database, boltmcp-oidc, and boltmcp-auth Secrets internally from inline password values.
 0.0.81 expects them to exist as user-managed resources instead, and a naive upgrade will silently delete the existing Secrets via Helm's 3-way merge (the resources are in the previous revision's tracked manifest but not in the new one).

-The deletion isn't immediately obvious because already-running pods cache their env vars and keep working; the breakage shows up in post-upgrade hook Jobs (boltmcp-web-migrate, boltmcp-playground-migrate) failing with Error: secret "boltmcp-database" not found, and the release getting stuck in pending-upgrade.
+The deletion isn't immediately obvious because already-running pods cache their env vars and keep working; the breakage shows up in the post-upgrade hook Job (boltmcp-migrate-core) failing with Error: secret "boltmcp-database" not found, and the release getting stuck in pending-upgrade.

 Before running helm upgrade, pre-create the three Secrets with the existing values and the helm.sh/resource-policy: keep annotation, which tells Helm to skip them during 3-way merge deletion: